 If you’d like to use your crockpot to make the turkey stock, put all the bones in, fill with water, and set the timer for 8-10 hours.
 I like to do this while I’m cleaning up from dinner so I don’t have to store the bones.
 Here’s a link to the full Crockpot Turkey Stock recipe.

-I’ve placed this recipe in the Whole30, paleo, and gluten-free categories.
+I’ve placed this recipe in the Whole30, paleo, low-carb, and gluten-free categories.
 If you follow any of these diets, make sure to not add the optional egg noodles.
 The soup is delicious without them, too.

 If you don’t have a lot of turkey meat left, you can substitute chicken.
 Simmer 2 chicken breasts in 1 cup of turkey stock for 30 minutes then shred them with 2 forks.